 129A Ossington Ave, Toronto, Canada – victoireboutique.com

-– Drake Hotel: without a doubt the most trendy hotel in Toronto.
-With a mere 19 rooms and an amazing rooftop bar where you can have a drink after a day in the city.
+- Drake Hotel: Without a doubt, the hippest hotel in Toronto.
+With only 19 rooms and a fantastic rooftop bar where you can enjoy drinks after a day exploring the city.

 Happy travels!

-TIP: discover more hotspot addresses and travel tips in my books DE AMSTERDAM CITY GUIDE & WANDERLUST!
+TIP: discover more great addresses and travel tips in my books THE AMSTERDAM CITY GUIDE & WANDERLUST!

-PSSSST…. did you know we have a lot more city guides?
+PSSSST... did you know we have many more city guides?

 WITH LOVE,